Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 The SRA’s data shows retakers face a significantly steeper challenge than first-attempt candidates:

-The takeaway: simply repeating the same preparation approach is rarely enough.
+While there are potentially a number of factors at play for retakers, it is clear that simply repeating the same preparation approach is rarely enough.

 SQE1 overall pass rate